nobuyuki83/Applied_Computer_Graphics_2024S/task09/README.md

 ![problem1](out_default.png)

+This code only move the position of fixed vertex.
+Let's deform other vertices to make hte deformation smooth!

 ## Problem 2 (smooth deformation with Laplacian)

 Write a few lines of code around line #134 to implement smooth mesh deformation using Laplacian.

-The program will output `output.png`.
+The program will output `out.png`.
 Rename it to `out_laplacian.png` then it replaces the image below.

 ![problem1](out_laplacian.png)